BYU professor named defendant in defamation lawsuit, says suit has implications for future of Utah Lake - The Daily Universe

 “I really was shocked to receive the lawsuit,” Abbott said.
 “I’ve tried my best to accurately represent the science of Utah Lake and also this project.”

-Despite what Lake Restoration Solutions has said publicly about their willingness to engage in public dialogue, they have showed little real interest in doing so, Abbott said.
+Despite what Lake Restoration Solutions has said publicly about their willingness to engage in public dialogue, they have shown little real interest in doing so, Abbott said.

 “I had reached out to them previously to see if we could meet and talk and exchange ideas,” Abbott said.
 “They unfortunately declined that invitation and chose instead to respond with the lawsuit.”

-Though much is still unknown about the legitimacy of the suit’s claims, many, including Abbott, see the actions of the organization as being far from sincere.

-“I spoke with four, or maybe five different law firms and lawyers,” Abbott said.
-“None of them thought that these were serious legal claims.
-It really looked like an effort to intimidate and have a chilling effect on the public discourse about this.”
+Though much is still unknown about the ultimate outcome of the suit’s claims, some people, including Abbott, see the actions of the organization as being far from sincere.
+Abbott said he spoke to several lawyers about the lawsuit and he believes it is an effort to intimidate and have a chilling effect on public discourse about the topic.

 Strategic lawsuit against public participation

-In a recent op-ed for the Deseret News, BYU journalism professor Joel Campbell argued the suit meets all the essential criteria for a “strategic lawsuit against public participation,” or SLAPP.
+In a recent op-ed for the Deseret News, BYU journalism professor Joel Campbell argued the suit may be a “strategic lawsuit against public participation,” or SLAPP.

 “To me, the purpose clearly was to slap down some expert opinion that should be valuable to the discussion,” Campbell said in an interview.

-SLAPP lawsuits, he explained, are characterized by a wealthy developer using a lawsuit and the threat of expensive legal fees to silence activists and dissuade further opposition.
+SLAPP lawsuits, he explained, can include a wealthy developer using a lawsuit and the threat of expensive legal fees to silence activists and dissuade further opposition.

 Though a Lake Restoration Solutions representative did not respond to a phone call for this story, their president and chief operating officer Jon Benson said the company welcomes public scrutiny and feedback in an op-ed response to Campbell.

-Note: Editor’s note: This story has been updated with some clarifications and corrections.